Aditya-U7/Miscellaneous_programs/d'Hondt_method_implementation/readme.md

  https://senedd.wales/senedd-now/senedd-blog/senedd-election-2026-what-is-the-d-hondt-formula-and-how-does-it-work/

- Out of the 465 seats in the House of Representatives (lower house of parliament) in Japan, 176 seats are allcoated using proportional representation using this method (as of 2026).
+ Out of the 465 seats in the House of Representatives (lower house of parliament) in Japan, 176 seats are allocated using proportional representation using this method (as of 2026).

  https://mainichi.jp/english/articles/20260127/p2g/00m/0na/020000c